Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Scholarships for Military Children (Active Duty and Retired)

 Students who are the child or grandchild of an active duty or retired servicemember may benefit from various scholarships for military children.
-While each has its own requirements, many of them are open to practically any dependent child seeking an undergraduate degree, and some may even support dependent children students seeking a graduate degree.
+While each has its own requirements, many of them are open to practically any dependent child seeking an undergraduate degree, and some may even support dependent children seeking a graduate degree.

 Here is a list of scholarships for military children: